marcodaillet/DiningPhilosophers/README.md

 The goal of this project is simple, we have to keep all the philosophers alive, and they have to do cycles of their three activities.
 To solve this problem, I used threads, one per philosophers, and mutexes, one per fork.
 This to make sure that no fork was used by multiples philosophers at the same time.

+It was a very interesting project to learn more about multi-processes programation and how to lock and unlock key variables.

 The parameters of this program:
   --> nb_of_philosophers : the number of philosophers around the table.
   --> time_to_die : the limit delay between two meals for a philosopher to die.